MatMasIt/notesArchive/latest/Inglese/2021/ottobre/martedì_19/10_09_00/appunti.md

 p.297, Manfred, a Tragedy by Lord Byron

-solitary, driven by a sense of guilt, darkly handsome, tyrannical, kind, passionate and intelle
+solitary, driven by a sense of guilt, darkly handsome, tyrannical, kind, passionate and intellectual

+Lord Byron:

+He was rich and handsome

+but he had a deformed foot

+he tried to excel at sport, he felt guilty
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzcyNzkzMzA2XX0=
+eyJoaXN0b3J5IjpbLTIwMTYyNzIwMjhdfQ==
 -->